girishsj11/Learn_Python/Python_Programs/Adhoc_Programs/README.md

    A startup program has to run the python script on every restarts of machine based on the first time input counter value.
 > We have written start_up.py script which shows few information before it restarts the local machine , and we have to place the start_up.cmd file in startup folder(shell:startup on run command).

+## Fibonaci.py

+   Generating the fibonaci series for n number terms